-Risk during the year

-The transmission network facilities are constantly exposed to operating events that may affect the continuity and security of the electricity supply.
+Risk during the year Underlying circumstances Functioning of the control systems The transmission network facilities are constantly exposed to operating events that may affect the continuity and security of the electricity supply.

-Events of this kind occurred throughout 2009, the main event being as a result of Cyclone Klaus, between January 23 and 25, which downed supports in 10 lines, from Galicia to Cataluña.

-Underlying circumstances

 In general, these events were caused by third parties and meteorological phenomena.

-Cyclone Klaus was a result of extraordinary weather conditions (explosive cyclone) and hit the north and east of Spain and southern France, with winds reaching speeds of 220 kilometers an hour.

-Functioning of the control systems

-The control systems functioned adequately, as shown by the transmission network availability index, which reached 98.06% in 2009 (compared to 98.17% in 2008), with an average interruption time of 0.44 minutes (1.15 minutes in 2008).

-The Company has insurance policies that limit the potential impact of these events on the income statement.
+Cyclone Klaus was a result of The control systems functioned adequately, as shown by the transmission network availability index, which reached 98.06% in 2009 (compared to Events of this kind occurred throughout 2009, the main event being as a result of Cyclone Klaus, between January 23 and 25, which downed supports in 10 lines, from Galicia to Cataluña. extraordinary weather conditions (explosive cyclone) and hit the north and east of Spain and southern France, with winds reaching speeds of 98.17% in 2008), with an average interruption time of 0.44 minutes (1.15 minutes in 2008).
+The Company has insurance 220 kilometers an hour. policies that limit the potential impact of these events on the income statement.

-Name of Committee or body Description of functions f yes, give details of their functions pervising those control mechanisms: YES $lacktriangle$ NO 🗆 D.3.
-Indicate whether any Committee or other g overning body is responsible for establishing and su-
+D.3.
+Indicate whether any Committee or other governing body is responsible for establishing and supervising those control mechanisms: YES \boxtimes NO \square

+If yes, give details of their functions

+Nume of committee of body Name of Committee or body --------------------------- ------ ---- ------------------- --

+Description of functions